Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

+Even though in practice the tensor completion problem is primarily interesting when the rank $m$ is small, for many practical aplications $m$ is moderately large when compared to $n$ (for example, in Fig.~\ref{fig:akiyo}, good recovery quality is achieved only when $m \approx \sqrt{n}$).
+Hence, we argue that \emph{dependence on $m$ cannot be ignored}.
+Therefore, it is of theoretical and practical importance to develop algorithms with optimal dependence not only on $n$, but on $m$ as well.
+In fact the problem of improving the dependence of the sample complexity on the tensor rank $m$ was explicitly emphasized as an important direction already in~\cite{jain-oh}.

-In contrast, Yuan and Zhang \cite{Yuan-Zhang} proved that nuclear norm minimization requires essentially $m^2n+\sqrt{m}n^{3/2}$ random entries to recover the tensor, and thus succeeds for tensors of rank as large as $n/\polylog(n)$.
-Unfortunately, for general tensors nuclear norm minimization is known to be NP-hard.
-In the case of tensors with $m<n$ orthogonal components, Potechin and Steurer~\cite{potechin-steurer-exact} showed that degree-4 SOS can reconstruct the tensor from essentially $n^{3/2}m$ random entries.
+Yuan and Zhang \cite{Yuan-Zhang} proved that nuclear norm minimization~\eqref{eq:nuclear-norm-minimization-intr} requires roughly $m^2n+\sqrt{m}n^{3/2}$ random entries $\Omega$ to recover the tensor $\mathcal{T}$, and thus provides better sample complexity guarantees than algorithms in Table~\ref{table-compl-algo} for $m<\sqrt{n}$.
+Interestingly, when $m\leq n^{1/3}$, this gives $m^{1/2}$ dependence of the observed entries on $m$, which was experimentally observed by~\cite{jain-oh}.
+Unfortunately, for general tensors, nuclear norm minimization is known to be NP-hard.
+In the case of tensors with $m\leq n$ orthogonal components, Potechin and Steurer~\cite{potechin-steurer-exact} showed that degree-4 SOS can reconstruct the tensor from roughly $n^{3/2}m$ random entries.